jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 (3) As soon as practicable after setting, amending, or revoking a target under this section, the Minister must— (a) publicly notify the target or revocation of the target in the Gazette; and (b) make the target or revocation of the target publicly accessible via the Internet site of the department of the chief executive.
-(4) To avoid doubt, the Gazette notice in subsection (3)(a) may not be treated as a regulation for the purposes of the Regulations (Disallowance) Act 1989 or the Acts and Regulations Publications Act 1989.
+(4) To avoid doubt, a Gazette notice under this section is neither a legislative instrument nor a disallowable instrument for the purposes of the Legislation Act 2012 and does not have to be presented to the House of Representatives under section 41 of that Act.
 (5) To avoid doubt, any number of targets may be set using the process under this section.

 ### 225 Regulations relating to targets